 Sélection Focus 1 – Traduction مختارات مسار ١ – الترجمة by Dawawine Beirut

-The second book recommendation has been compiled by Dawawine, as part of their Focus series for the Common Library at the Arab Image Foundation.
+This book recommendation has been compiled by Dawawine, as part of their Focus series for the Common Library at the Arab Image Foundation.

 Focus 1 - Translation is a selection of books and writings that look at translation not for its capacity to deliver equivalent texts and words in another language.
 Rather, it is where we halt over the unequivalences, using them as opportunities to diffract significations, to reveal the bits and parts where one can appropriate meaning, while keeping away from the burden of betrayal, to take measure of the partial understanding we might have of the depth of the languages we utter, to witness how languages have long been prone to interferences, and again, ourselves, interfere lovingly, nervously, delightfully.